nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 plt.show()
 ```

-Let's zoom into the East Coast of the U.S.:
+Let's zoom into the East Coast of the U.S. using a bounding box with our chosen geographical coordinates:

 ```{code-cell} ipython3
 bbox = [-80, -52, 30, 47]